abrarhussain-00/brainwave/README.md

 ## Usage:
 - Once the application is running, navigate to http://localhost:3000 to access main page.
 - Use the various features of the application to view custom search results
+- Make sure to obtain a valid API key from GPT-3 in order to fully utilize the natural language processing capabilities of the search engine and generate personalized search results based on user input.

 ## Contributing:
 Contributions to Brainwave are always welcome.
 If you would like to contribute, please follow these steps: